GSA/digitalgov.gov/content/posts/2013-10-30-content-management-systems-toolkit.md

 Complete a [content inventory](http://www.usability.gov/how-to-and-tools/methods/content-inventory.html) to identify and document everything on your site.
 At a minimum, include all your Web pages.
 You may also want to include all linked files and attachments such as PDFs, video files, documents, pictures, etc. The best way to track your inventory is with a spreadsheet, where you can list all your content.
 It will help you see all your content at a glance, and illustrate how the different sections of your site fit together.
 It can also help you map your current content to your new CMS.

-To get you started, we’ve developed a sample content inventory spreadsheet**<span style="color: #000000"> <a href="https://www.WHATEVER/files/2014/07/sample-content-inventory.xlsx">sample content inventory spreadsheet</a></span>** which you can use to document your content inventory.
+To get you started, we’ve developed a sample content inventory spreadsheet**<span style="color: #000000"> <a href="{{< relref "files.md" >}}2014/07/sample-content-inventory.xlsx">sample content inventory spreadsheet</a></span>** which you can use to document your content inventory.
 The spreadsheet has two tabs: one for active content, and one to track content that you’ve archived or unpublished.
 The spreadsheet is organized so that you can group related pages together, following your site’s information architecture (IA).
 There are fields for the page name, URL, date, review schedule, content lead, and more.
 Tools you may find useful to develop your content inventory include:

   * [Xenu&#8217;s Link Sleuth](http://home.snafu.de/tilman/xenulink.html)—this link check program grabs page URLs and page titles, two key pieces of information to start your inventory
   * [Similar Page Checker](http://www.webconfs.com/similar-page-checker.php)—this tool compares two URLs for duplicate content